 6. Okay, now the Instagram likes are rolling in.
 I guess people don't notice the under-eye circles.

 7. Speaking of which, they're really bad today—I didn't get enough sleep.
 I wonder if they're getting worse because I'm getting older or if I'm just noticing them now because I'm especially tired.
 Is that a wrinkle or a pillow mark?
-Should I actually get Botox?
+Should I get Botox?

 8. I go to the bathroom to wash my face.
 I shouldn't use my vitamin C serum today, I'm getting an exfoliating facial later.